Materials-Consortia/optimade-python-tools/docs/getting_started/tutorial_trajectories.md

 By adding the --reload flag, the server is automatically restarted when code is changed as you develop your server.
 Next, you can run `optimade-validator http://localhost:5000` to validate the setup of your database.

-At the moment, the validator may still give a `"'StrictFieldInfo' object is not subscriptable"` error, which can be safely ignored for now.
+At the moment, the validator may still give a `ConfigError: duplicate validator function` error, which can be safely ignored for now.
 Any errors under INTERNAL FAILURES indicate problems with the validator itself and not with the server setup.
 You can report those [here](https://github.com/JPBergsma/optimade-python-tools/issues).
 More details about validating your server can be found in [the online documentation](https://github.com/JPBergsma/optimade-python-tools/blob/optimade_python_tools_trajectory_0.1/docs/concepts/validation.md).